saona-raimundo/saona-raimundo.github.io/_posts/2026-09-22-Career transition to AI Safety.md

 ## 2026 September

 - Applied to [Anthropic Fellowship](https://alignment.anthropic.com/2025/anthropic-fellows-program-2026/) and [Iliad Fellowship](https://www.iliad.ac/fellowship) to "get my hands dirty" because I feel I need more context to make a contribution in the AI space.
 - Got accepted in [Iliad Fellowship](https://www.iliad.ac/fellowship), I start it on October 2026.
+By the way, if you are thinking of applying, you can use my [referral code](https://www.iliad.ac/apply?r=RSQ1X).
 - Completed BlueDot courses: Future of AI, AGI strategy, Technical AI safety.
 - Applied to BlueDot "Technical sprint" (open only for alumni of Technical AI Safety course) to get guidance on my first AI Safety project.